Meet Dr. Pearson

 devoted to primary care physicians.
 Dr. Pearson also holds the position of

-Clinical Assistant Professor in the Department of Family Medicine at the Western
+Clinical Assistant Professor in the Department of Family Medicine at several Osteopathic medical colleges including the Western

 University of Health Sciences College of Osteopathic Medicine of the

-Pacific (Pomona, CA) and also trains medical students from the University of California at San Diego Medical School.
-He is a popular mentor for medical students, interns, residents, physician assistants and nurse practitioners from these and other national medical institutions.
+Pacific (Pomona, CA), Midwestern University, Michican State University, and Tuoro.
+He also trains medical students from the University of California at San Diego Medical School, as well as physician assistant and nurse practitioner students from Tuoro, Stanford and other schools.
+He is a popular and highly rated mentor for medical students, interns, residents, physician assistants and nurse practitioners from these and other national medical institutions.

 With the exception of obstetrics, Dr. Pearson practices the full range of